Benidorm

 Article 5 – Conclusion and content of the agreement (offer and acceptance)

-1. The agreement is concluded by the traveler’s acceptance of the travel organizer’s offer, including the applicable conditions.
+1. The agreement is concluded by the traveller’s acceptance of the travel organizer’s offer, including the applicable conditions.
 The acceptance can take place either directly or through the mediation of a booking agency.
-After the agreement has been concluded, the traveler will receive confirmation of this in writing or electronically as soon as possible, possibly in the form of an invoice.
+After the agreement has been concluded, the traveller will receive confirmation of this in writing or electronically as soon as possible, possibly in the form of an invoice.

-2. When booking via the internet, the travel organizer organizes the booking process in such a way that the traveler is informed before acceptance that he is entering into an agreement and which conditions apply.
-By confirming the booking by the tour operator, the traveler is bound by this agreement.
+2. When booking via the internet, the travel organizer organizes the booking process in such a way that the traveller is informed before acceptance that he is entering into an agreement and which conditions apply.
+By confirming the booking by the travel organisation, the traveller is bound by this agreement.

 3. The offer of the tour operator is without obligation and can be revoked if necessary.
 Revocation due to correction of errors in the calculation of the travel sum or other errors is permitted.
-The withdrawal must be made as soon as possible, but before 4 p.m. the next working day (travel to Europe and the Mediterranean countries) resp. before 12:00 the second working day (travel to other destinations) after the day of acceptance, stating the reasons.
-In that case, the traveler is entitled to an immediate refund of any monies paid.
+The withdrawal must be made as soon as possible, but before 4 p.m. the next working day, stating the reasons.
+In that case, the traveller is entitled to an immediate refund of any monies paid.

 a.
 The person who enters into an agreement on behalf of or on behalf of another person (the applicant) is jointly and severally liable for all obligations arising from the agreement.

 b.
-All traffic (including payment transactions) between the traveler(s) on the one hand and the travel organization and/or the booking office on the other hand is conducted exclusively via the applicant.
+All traffic (including payment transactions) between the traveller(s) on the one hand and the travel organization and/or the booking office on the other hand is conducted exclusively via the applicant.

 c.
-The (other) traveler(s) is (are) liable for his (their) own part in the agreement.
+The (other) traveller(s) is (are) liable for his (their) own part in the agreement.

-10. The tour operator may deviate from the percentages referred to in Articles 6 and 12, but only if the deviating percentages have been announced in advance in the publication and/or offer and strengthen the traveler’s position.
+7. The tour operator may deviate from the percentages referred to in Articles 6 and 12, but only if the deviating percentages have been announced in advance in the publication and/or offer and strengthen the traveller’s position.
 This is without prejudice to the permitted deviations as referred to in art.
-6 paragraph 1 and art.
-12 paragraph 2.
+6 and art.
+12.

 Article 6 – Payment, interest and collection costs

-2. The remainder of the travel sum must be in the possession of the booking office no later than six weeks before the day of departure (in the case of private transport trips, before the arrival date of the first booked stay).
-In the event of late payment, the traveler is in default.
+3. In the event of late payment, the traveller is in default.
 He will be informed of this in writing by or on behalf of the travel organizer and will then still have the option to pay the amount still due within 7 working days.
-If payment is still not forthcoming, the agreement will be deemed to have been canceled on the day of default.
+If payment is still not forthcoming, the agreement will be deemed to have been cancelled on the day of default.
 The tour operator has the right to charge the cancellation costs owed for this.
 In that case, the provisions of Article 12 apply and the monies already paid will be settled with the cancellation fees.

-4. A traveler who has not fulfilled a financial obligation towards the tour operator in time, will owe statutory interest on the amount still due.
+5. A traveller who has not fulfilled a financial obligation towards the tour operator in time, will owe statutory interest on the amount still due.
 He is also obliged to reimburse extrajudicial costs reasonably incurred by the tour operator.

 Article 7 – Travel sum

-1. The published travel sum applies per person, unless indicated otherwise.
-This includes the services and facilities stated in the publication, whether or not specified in various cost elements, including the unavoidable additional costs known at the time of publication that the traveler must pay for the services offered.
-Unavoidable additional costs are understood to mean costs that are inextricably linked to the service offered.
-This does not include the costs of additional services provided at the request of the traveler by the tour operator or by third parties, such as insurance premiums, as well as costs that are levied when booking per travel group and vary according to the size of the travel group, and reservation costs that vary per sales channel. may vary.
+1. The published travel sum applies per apartment, unless stated otherwise.
+This includes the services and facilities mentioned in the publication, whether or not specified in various cost elements, including the unavoidable additional costs known at the time of publication that the traveller must pay for the services offered.

 2. The published travel sum is based on the prices, levies and taxes, as these were known to the travel organizer at the time of publication.